-To prevent slips and falls, make sure you clear sidewalks and porches of kids' toys or anything else - such as snow or wet leaves - that holiday visitors might possibly trip over.
+To prevent slips and falls, clear sidewalks and porches of kids' toys or anything else - such as snow or wet leaves - that holiday visitors might trip over.

 Take up slippery area rugs.
 Mark any changes in floor level with plants or furniture.
 This will help ensure safety in the home for your very youngest - and most senior - guests.

 Even if you're planning a stand-up cocktail party, you should always have a few seats arranged in small cozy groups.

-Regardless of your theme, make it easy for people with allergies, on diets, or simply finicky to find something to munch on.
+Regardless of your theme, make it safe and easy for people with allergies, on diets, or simply finicky to find something to munch on.

 Keep in mind that warm and cold foods often cannot be safely left out for more than an hour or two, and plan accordingly.
 (Get food safety tips here.)

 How could anyone not love Fluffy?
 And Bruiser wouldn't hurt a fly, would he?
 Tell that the Grandpa who sneezes when you say "cat."
 Or to Aunt Alice, who's terrified of anything that barks.